 Grabbing tools and materials is the first step you need to take to clean artificial grass.
 Using innovative pieces of equipment can make your task easier and less hectic.
 The tools for cleaning artificial grass include

-• A Good-Quality Brush
+- A Good-Quality Brush

-• Leaf Blower
+- Leaf Blower

-• Broom or Plastic Rake
+- Broom or Plastic Rake

-• A Toothbrush (if needed)
+- A Toothbrush (if needed)

-• A bucket
+- A bucket

-• Paper Towel
+- Paper Towel

-• Sponge or Soft Piece of cloth
+- A sponge or a Soft Piece of cloth

-• An effective deterrent
+- An effective deterrent

 Brush the Grass Thoroughly

-The first working step after gathering all the tools and materials to clean artificial grass.
+The first working step after gathering all the tools and materials is to clean the artificial grass.
 Take a start and clean the grass first by using a reliable brush.
 There can be debris from anything or falling leaves after a heavy storm.

 You can use a leaf blower or a broom with stiff bristles to clean all the dirty materials from your artificial grass.
 A leaf blower is quite effective for getting rid of all the leaves from your artificial grass.
 Bring all of the leaves to one corner and place them in the dustbin.